NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 # THE BLOG: Undergrad Fall 2017

+**September 29, 2007...A great business + python resource**

+Ok so we've been rolling along acquiring basic python skills.
+By next Wednesday we should be starting key **DATA** aspects of the course.
+This means we will learn and use (a lot) the Pandas package in python and the Matplotlib plotting package.

+As we get into this I wanted to point out a very useful resource...this blog [Practical Business Python](http://pbpython.com/).
+It goes through and talks a lot about using python as a business tool...which is basically the point of the Data Bootcamp class.

+Personally, I've spent a bunch of time looking through it---it has a recent post on and intro [into Matplotlib](http://pbpython.com/effective-matplotlib.html); if you are an excel wiz there is a post on [how to do common excel tasks in python](http://pbpython.com/excel-pandas-comp.html); [web scraping](http://pbpython.com/web-scraping-mn-budget.html)---all very cool.
+And of course all the code is posted on GitHub!
+Check it out!

+---

 **September 27, 2017...What we did today**

 - We talked about data from the [Equality of opportunity project](http://www.equality-of-opportunity.org/)

 - We setup Atom to be able and create markdown documents and convernt them to `.pdf` files.
 Quick summary: (In PC): Go to File, Settings, then Install packages and look for `markdown-themeable-pdf` and install.
 We then downloaded the [markdown template](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/Other/DataBootcamp_codepractice1_template.md).
 Then with the markdown template, you can explore markdown.
 By doing `control-shift-m` you see the preview of your markdown file.
 By right clicking the text editor and selecting `markdown to pdf` you convert your file to a pdf!
+Unless you have some other method of creating a professional looking document, this is what you should do when handing Code practice 2!

 - We talked about slicing, for loops over lists and strings.
 Next class we will talk about for loops over counters, list comprehension, the defining functions.

 - Code practice 2 due next Wednesday (October 4th)